michaelzoech/cinnabar/README.md

 Only the number has to be specified instead of typing the full file path.
 Number ranges can be used to reference a range of files.

-The following shortcuts support numbered files and numbered ranges:
+The following aliases support numbered files and numbered ranges:

 * `ha`: `hg add`
 * `hc`: `hg commit`